jankrepl/jankrepl.github.io/_posts/2018-06-30-symbolic-regression.md

 ![test]({{ "/assets/images/symbolic_regression/crossover.png" | absolute_url }})

 # gplearn
-Of course, you could code everything yourself but there are already open source package focusing on this topic.
+Of course, you could code everything yourself but there are already open source packages focusing on this topic.
 The best one I was able to find is called **gplearn**.
 It's biggest pro is the fact that it follows the scikit-learn API (`fit` and `transform`/`predict` methods).

 It implements two major algorithms: regression and transformation.
 With regression, the fitness function is simply a metric like mean squared error or mean absolute erorr.
 However, transformer creates new features out of the original ones by trying to maximize a fitness function equal to correlation (spearman and pearson).